-No, she’s singing and dancing Lithuanian traditional in her leisure time, obviously.
-Because for young, hip Lithuanians, these traditions are the symbol of their very young freedom to express their ethnic identity.
-An ethnic identity which, however, does not lead to dull nationalism or a grotesque superiority complex.
-They just enjoy their identity – as Lithuanians and Europeans alike.
+No, she’s singing and dancing Latvia traditional in her leisure time, obviously.
+Because for young, hip Latvians, these traditions are the symbol of their very young freedom to express their ethnic identity.
+An ethnic identity that, however, does not lead to dull nationalism or a grotesque superiority complex.
+They just enjoy their identity – as Latvians and Europeans alike.

-Most youngsters speak at least three languages, Lithuanian, Russian, and English.
+Most youngsters speak at least three languages, Latvian, Russian, and English.
 Many speak further tongues – I’ve met some of them in Milan, remember?